-3.2 Influence of long-term soil water representation
+b.
+Influence of long-term soil water representation

-The simulations that maintained the soil moisture at the critical point also have a beneficial impact in reducing $\beta$ at the Baltimore site, and to a much smaller extent for the Lodz site, even though the initial soil moisture after the spin-up simulation was above the critical point for these sites (Fig. 2).
+The simulations that maintained the soil moisture at the critical point also have a beneficial impact in reducing β at the Baltimore site, and to a much smaller extent for the Łódź site, even though the initial soil moisture after the spinup simulation was above the critical point for these sites (Fig. 2).

-Both the Baltimore and Lodz sites are multi-year datasets and as such, it is not only the initial soil moisture that will impact on overall $\beta$ , but also the longer term evolution of the soil moisture during the model simulation.
-Figure 4 (solid lines) shows the initial soil moisture profile (at the end of the spin-up period), the final soil moisture profile at the end of the simulation and soil moisture profiles at the end of each calendar year throughout the model simulation, for each of the four sites with more than 12 months of data (Baltimore, Helsinki, Lodz and Melbourne).
-By comparing the soil moisture profiles at the same time over consecutive years (i.e., the end of the calendar year), along with the initial and final soil moisture profiles from the model run, it is possible to identify if the modelled soil moisture has a drying or wetting tendency throughout the simulation.
-For instance, at the Baltimore site the bottom model level soil moisture (which has the long term memory) is consistently drier each year throughout the simulation.
-The same is also true, but to a lesser extent, for the Lodz site.
-The Melbourne site has almost no change in bottom layer soil moisture, but benefits from setting the soil moisture to the critical point because all of the soil moisture, and hence the soil moisture state is not out of balance.
-The soil moisture for Helsinki is above the critical point for all of the profiles, which is consistent with there being no impact on $\beta$ when setting the soil moisture profiles to the critical point for all of the profiles, which is consistent with there being no impact on $\beta$ when setting the soil moisture profile to the critical point (Fig. 3).
+Both the Baltimore and Łódź sites are multiyear datasets, and as such, it is not only the initial soil moisture that will impact on overall β , but also the longer-term evolution of the soil moisture during the model simulation.
+Figure 4 (solid lines) shows the initial soil moisture profile (at the end of the spinup period), the final soil moisture profile at the end of the simulation, and soil moisture profiles at the end of each calendar year throughout the model simulation for each of the four sites with more than 12 months of data (Baltimore, Helsinki, Łódź, and Melbourne).
+By comparing the soil moisture profiles at the same time over consecutive years (i.e., the end of the calendar year), along with the initial and final soil moisture profiles from the model run, it is possible to identify if the modeled soil moisture has a drying or wetting tendency throughout the simulation.
+For instance, at the Baltimore site the bottom-model-level soil moisture (which has the long-term memory) is consistently drier each year throughout the simulation.
+The same is also true, but to a lesser extent, for the Łódź site.
+The Melbourne site has almost no change in bottom-layer soil moisture, but benefits from setting the soil moisture to the critical point because all of the soil moisture profiles are much lower than the critical point.
+For the Helsinki site there is no trend in the bottom-layer soil moisture, and hence the soil moisture state is not out of balance.
+The soil moisture for Helsinki is above the critical point for all of the profiles, which is consistent with there being no impact on β when setting the soil moisture profile to the critical point (Fig. 3).

-The drying trends in soil moisture profile over the period of the simulations for both the Baltimore and Lodz sites could result from relatively dry conditions during the observational period compared to the previous years.
-However, it is more likely that the observational dataset has lower mean precipitation than the WFDEI dataset used for the spin-up of the soil moisture (section 2.4).
-Hence the spun-up soil moisture is too wet relative to the mean climate of the observational data taken from the study site.
+The drying trends in soil moisture profile over the period of the simulations for both the Baltimore and Łódź sites could result from relatively dry conditions during the observational period compared to the previous years.
+However, it is more likely that the observational dataset has lower mean precipitation than the WFDEI dataset used for the spinup of the soil moisture (section 2d).
+Hence, the spun-up soil moisture is too wet relative to the mean climate of the observational data taken from the study site.
 So the soil moisture dries during the analysis period when the model is forced by the data from the observational site.

-Whilst it is not possible to compare the average precipitation between the observational dataset and that of WFDEI for the spin-up period (because this is the period before the observational data starts), it is possible to compare precipitation during the observational period itself.
-Figure 5 shows the biases in precipitation for the WFDEI data relative to the observations from the four long term sites.
+While it is not possible to compare the average precipitation between the observational dataset and that of WFDEI for the spinup period (because this is the period before the observational data starts), it is possible to compare precipitation during the observational period itself.
+Figure 5 shows the biases in precipitation for the WFDEI data relative to the observations from the four long-term sites.
 This figure shows clearly that there is more precipitation in the WFDEI dataset for Baltimore than in the observational dataset for the site.
-For the other three sites, there is less difference between the average precipitation from WFDEI and the observations from the sites, although for Lodz there is slightly more precipitation in WFDEI.
+For the other three sites, there is less difference between the average precipitation from WFDEI and the observations from the sites, although for Łódź there is slightly more precipitation in WFDEI.